 Let’s see how a Michelin-starred chef makes these steak sandwiches:

-Can’t steak be an appetizer?
-Well, that doesn’t happen with this steak crostini.
+Don’t know how to corporate steaks into an appetizer for your Italian night?
+Well, this steak crostini will help you right away.
 Tender steak with crunchy toasted bread, just one bite of these makes you want to have more and more.

 But this dish can’t be completed without additional rich burrata cheese.
 Then, sprinkle some herbs like pepper flakes or chives for a finishing touch.
 You can eat it on its own or with creamy horseradish sauce.